suusanp/stealth-health/m1/case_study.md

 ## 2. Research Methods

-### 2.1 Technical Literature Review

-In our research, we focus on gathering and examining the latest official documents from Fitbit and Google to examine technical details about how they handle user data.
-This step is crucial because it helps us build a clear picture of Fitbit's privacy rules, especially after Google's aquisition.
-We looked closely at these documents to figure out exactly what kind of user information they collect, how they use this data, and who else might get access to it.
-Our main goal is to dig into these policies to see if Fitbit follows privacy regulations and how open/transparent they are about their data practices with users.

-### 2.2 Literature Search
+### 2.1 Literature Search

 To broaden our outlook, we looked into more than just the official documentation.
 We also explored recent studies, tech reports, and news that talked about how Fitbit handles privacy.
 Our main goal is to find out what kind of privacy problems, security leaks, or worries people have about Fitbit.
 This step was about getting the full picture of Fitbit's privacy from different angles – what experts say, what's in the news, and what users think.
 This way, we could really understand how Fitbit's privacy rules work in the real world and what the implications are for people using their product.

-### 2.3 Privacy Notices Review
+### 2.2 Privacy Notices Review

-Our research methodology involves an in-depth review of Fitbit's privacy practices under Google.
+In our research, we focus on gathering and examining the latest official documents from Fitbit and Google to examine technical details about how they handle user data.
+Our methodology involves an in-depth review of Fitbit's privacy practices under Google.
 This involves a thorough analysis of their extensive documentation, which includes privacy policies and terms of service for both Fitbit and Google.
-Specifically, we analyze the policies and terms of service to understand the extent of data collection, the purposes for such collection, and the sharing of such information with third parties.
+Specifically, we analyze the policies and terms of service to understand the extent of data collection, the purposes for such collection, and the sharing of such information with third parties, as well as their level of transparancy with users.
 The documentation also provides insights into managing personal information, with details on how users can access, limit, and control their data.
 Given the complexity of the documentation, we also consider the implications of the language used in the privacy policies and terms of service, and how it may affect users' understanding of their privacy rights.
 PIPEDA compliance is also a key focus of our research, as we aim to understand how Fitbit's privacy practices align with Canadian privacy laws.

 ## 3. Results